Debt Service Coverage Ratio: How To Calculate & Improve Your Business’s DSCR

 Net Operating Income

-Net operating income is also sometimes referred to as a business’s EBIT (earnings before interest and taxes).
+Net operating income is also sometimes referred to as a business’s earnings before interest and taxes (EBIT).
 To calculate your net operating income, use accounting reports to find your annual income and average operating expenses.

-Note: Some lenders calculate your debt service coverage using your EBITDA (earnings before interest, taxes, depreciation, and amortization) instead of your EBIT.
+Some lenders calculate your debt service coverage using your EBITDA (earnings before interest, taxes, depreciation, and amortization) instead of your EBIT.
+Check with any lenders you’re considering to be sure.

 Current Year’s Debt Obligations